PanchoVillaJunior/gov/documents/constitution.md

 *Note: Emphasizes direct democratic will of the people and adds a significant element of collective responsibility in crisis situations.*

 **1d.
 Loss of Legitimacy in Case of Territorial Integrity Breach**
-The President automatically loses legitimacy (i.e., mandate) if, in cooperation with the People’s Council (government), they are unable to ensure the territorial integrity of the republic.
+The President automatically loses legitimacy (i.e., mandate) if, in cooperation with the People’s Council, they are unable to ensure the territorial integrity of the republic.

 *Note: This clause allows quick response to serious national crises and reflects the Zapatista emphasis on sovereignty and territorial integrity.*

 **2. Dissolution of Government**
-The government may be dissolved by majority decision of the People’s Council (government), which meets regularly.
+The government may be dissolved by majority decision of the People’s Council, which meets regularly.
 A new government must be formed within 14 days of dissolution.

 *Note: Effective control by the people’s assemblies creates constant political tension, ideal for dynamic gameplay situations.*